Luke 11

 Luke 11 is the eleventh chapter of the Gospel of Luke in the New Testament of the Christian Bible.
 It records Luke's version of the Lord's Prayer and several parables and teachings told by Jesus Christ.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

 Text

-The original text was written in Koine Greek and divided into 54 verses.
+The original text was written in Koine Greek.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: